Kalecia24824/Portfolio/JS/Applications/Beginner/README.md

 #### Project 2: Simple Calculator
 Summary: Allows the user to enter numbers to calculate simple functions such as addition, subtraction, multiplication, and division.

-- Link to Simple Calculator README: Coming Soon!
+- Link to Simple Calculator README: [String-Converter](/Beginner/String-Converter/README.md "My String Converter README" )

-#### Project 3: Number Guess
-Summary: Lets the user guess a number then reveals whether their number was correct or not.

-- Link to Number Guess README: Coming Soon!

-#### Project 4: Grade Converter
-Summary: The user adds a number then the input is converted into a letter grade from A to F.

-- Link to Grade Converter README: Coming Soon!

-#### Project 5: Age Machine
-Summary: Asks the user for their age then returns that amount in days, weeks and months.

-- Link to Project #5 README: Coming Soon!
+#### Project 3: Coming Soon!

 🌼 These small yet meaningful projects helped me develop problem-solving skills and learn how to “think like a developer.”